interglobalmedia/interglobalmedia/content/blog/2020-11-27-how-to-enable-async-await-in-a-node-js-express-application-with-eslint.md

 title: How to enable async await in a Node.js/Express application with ESLint
 date: 2020-11-27T15:45:34.616Z
-description: In this first episode of Season 2,  I discuss how to configure Eslint to recognize async/await in a Node.js/Express application.
+description: In this first episode of Season 2,  I discuss how to configure ESLint to recognize async/await in a Node.js/Express.js application.
 image: /img/stanislav-kondratiev-123540-unsplash.jpg
 tags:
   - linters